 TMEP § 1212.06 discusses various types of evidence that may be used to establish acquired distinctiveness, including:

-- length of time
+- length of time of use of mark

 - advertising expenditures